HiPhish/Game-Source-Documentation/Wolfenstein 3D/Wolfenstein 3D.markdown

 (//TODO: all of this needs to be properly confirmed)

 The header files contain information about the structure of the actual asset files

-### File extensions ###

-The file extension of the data files depends on the version of the game.
-They are as follows:

-- WL1 Shareware
-- WL3 Early three-episode full version
-- WL6 Six-episode full version
-- WJ1 Japanese shareware?
-- WJ6 Japanese full version?
-- SOD Spear of Destiny?
-- SDM ???
-- SD1 ???
-- SD2 ???
-- SD3 ???

 ### Graphics ###
 There are two types of graphics in the game: *pics* and *sprites*.
 Pics are rectangular pictures of any size without any transparent holes and used outside the 3D portions of the game.
 An alternative name is *bitmaps*.
 Sprites are in-game object graphics using the colur 0x980088 for transparency and are always 64x64 pixels large.